storesafe/cordova-sqlite-storage/README.md

 **NOTE:** There are now the following trees:

+ - `www`: `SQLitePlugin.js` (platform-specific)
- - `iOS`: platform-specific code
+ - `src/ios`: Objective-C plugin code (platform-specific)
+ - `test-www`: simple testing in `index.html` using qunit 1.5.0
  - `Lawnchair-adapter`: Lawnchair adaptor for both iOS and Android, based on the version from the Lawnchair repository, with the basic Lawnchair test suite in `test-www` subdirectory
- - `test-www`: simple testing in `index.html` using qunit 1.5.0

 ## iOS platform